 Transforming Flight

-Building on a legacy of aeronautical research that can trace its origins to the earliest days of powered, heavier-than-air flight, NASA remains committed to transforming aviation by dramatically reducing its environmental impact, improving efficiency while maintaining safety in more crowded skies, and paving the way to revolutionary aircraft shapes and propulsion that opens new possibilities for commercial air travel.
+Building on a legacy of aeronautical research that can trace its origins to the earliest days of powered, heavier-than-air flight, NASA remains committed to transforming aviation by improving operational efficiency while maintaining safety in more crowded skies, and paving the way for revolutionary aircraft shapes and propulsion that opens new possibilities for commercial air travel.

 NASA is more than our nation’s space agency.